-I. Coos County's on-going land use and community development planning process shall utilize the Planning

-Commission as its citizen involvement for public consideration of the following:
+- Coos County's, the City of Coos Bay's, and the City of North Bend's on-going land use and community development planning process shall utilize the Planning Commission as its broad-based citizen involvement for public consideration of the following: - a.

-- a.
 Identification of new planning problems and issues; - b.
-Collection and analysis of inventories and other pertinent factual information; - Evaluation of alternative courses of action and ultimate policy choices; and - d.
+Collection and analysis of inventories and other pertinent factual information; - c.
+Evaluation of alternative courses of action and ultimate policy choices; and d.
 Recommendation of policy directives, based upon consideration of the County's social, economic, energy and environmental needs.

-This strategy is based upon the recognition that Coos County's public planning process is essential to producing rational land use and community development policies which are the basis of this

-Comprehensive Plan and which must be the basis for future Plan revisions and modifications.
+This strategy is based upon the recognition that Coos County's the public planning process is essential to producing rational land use and community development policies which are the basis of this Comprehensive Plan and which must be the basis for future Plan revisions and modifications.